Sorry, you need to enable JavaScript to visit this website.

 Forthcoming policy developments

-Moreover, the Department of Higher Education of Ministry of Education, Sport and Youth implements the project “Development of a National Graduate Tracking Mechanism, and Design and Implementation of an Employers’ Skills Survey” with the aim to address the skills mismatch and monitor the transition from education to employment.
+Moreover, the Department of Higher Education of Ministry of Education, Sport and Youth implements the project “Development of a National Graduate Tracking Mechanism, and Design and Implementation of an Employers’ Skills Survey” for five years (2022-2026) with the aim to address the skills mismatch and monitor the transition from education to employment.
 The project aims to develop and implement a National Graduate Tracking Mechanism for the first time in Cyprus and at the same time to develop and implement a National Employers' Skill Survey in relation to the skills and qualifications needs of the labour market.
 The preliminary results of the first cycle of Cyprus' National Graduate Tracking Survey became available in September 2023.

 Ongoing debates

 One of the ongoing debates in the field of youth employment is the issue of unpaid internships and specifically the need to formulate a legislative framework that defines internships, remuneration, quality assurance and rights.
-The topic has been discussed in the Parliamentary Committee of Labour with the participation of representatives of the Ministry of Labour and Social Insurance, Ministry of Education, Youth Board of Cyprus, National Youth Council and other youth organisations.
+The topic has been discussed in the Parliamentary Committee of Labour since April 2022 with the participation of representatives of the Ministry of Labour and Social Insurance, Ministry of Education, Youth Board of Cyprus, National Youth Council and other youth organisations.